GENI-NSF/geni-tools/README-omni.txt

 function.
 EG:
   User does:
-    myscript.py -f my_sfa --myScriptPrivateOption doNativeList slicename
+    myscript.py -f my_sfa --myScriptPrivateOption doNativeList <slicename>

   Your myscript.py code does:
+    import sys
     import omni

+    def main(argv=None):
       # Get a parser from omni that understands omni options
       parser = omni.getParser()
       # Add additional optparse.OptionParser style options for your
       # script as needed.
       # Be sure not to re-use options already in use by omni for
       # different meanings, otherwise you'll raise an OptionConflictError
       parser.add_option("--myScriptPrivateOption",
 			action="store_true", default=False)
       # options is an optparse.Values object, and args is a list
       options, args = parser.parse_args(sys.argv[1:])
       if options.myScriptPrivateOption:
           # do something special for your private script's options
 	  print "Got myScriptOption"
       # figure out doNativeList means to do listresources with the
       # -n argument and parse out slicename arg
-    omniargs = ["-n", 'listresources', slicename]
+      omniargs = []
+      if args and len(args)>0:
+         if args[0] == "doNativeList":
+           print "Doing native listing"
+           omniargs.append("-n")
+           omniargs.append("listresources")
+         else:
+           print "Unknown command %s.
+Do getversion" % args[0] omniargs.append("getversion")
+         if len(args)>1:
+           print "Got slice name %s" % args[1] slicename=args[1]
+           omniargs.append(slicename)

       # And now call omni, and omni sees your parsed options and arguments
       text, dict = omni.call(omniargs, options)
       print text

+    if __name__ == "__main__":
+      sys.exit(main())

   This is equivalent to:
-    ./omni.py -n listresources slicename
+    ./omni.py -n listresources <slicename>

 This allows your calling script to:
  * Have its own private options